Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Some statistical consequences for phase retrieval

 The error term involving $\lambda$ is also optimal within constants.
 To isolate this term, consider $\varepsilon = 0$; we then have, for some unit-magnitude $s \in \F$,

-An error term of this form is standard even in ordinary linear regression in a Hilbert space, where we know the signs/phases of the measurements, and it is optimal in some cases.
-The requirement on $\lambda$ in terms of the eigenvalues is also similar to conditions in existing results for infinite-dimensional linear regression.
+An error term of this form is standard even in ordinary linear Hilbert space regression, and it is optimal in some cases.
+The requirement on $\lambda$ in terms of the eigenvalues is also similar to conditions appearing in existing results for infinite-dimensional linear regression.
 See, for example, \cite{Hsu2014,McRae2020} for some relevant results and further reading.